agco/dokku-registry/README.md

 The Docker registry plugin for [Dokku](https://github.com/progrium/dokku) adds support for managing application releases as part of a continuous delivery workflow.

-The idea is to build a Docker image once and deploy it to various environments (e.g staging ->  production), on Heroku similar functionality is offered through the [pipeline feature] (https://devcenter.heroku.com/articles/labs-pipelines).
+The idea is to build a Docker image once and deploy it to various environments (e.g staging ->  production), on Heroku similar functionality is offered through the [pipeline feature](https://devcenter.heroku.com/articles/labs-pipelines).

 Installation
 ------------